Hypertoric category O: Introduction

 We now summarize some of the well known and important properties of regular integral blocks of BGG category $\cO$, many of which we have already stated above.

-\begin{theorem} Let $\cO_{\la}$ be a regular integral block of BGG category $\cO$. \begin{enumerate} \item $\cO_\la$ is highest weight (equivalent to the representations of a quasihereditary algebra) with respect to some partial ordering of the simple objects \cite{CPS88}. \item $\cO_\la$ is Koszul (equivalent to the representations of an algebra with a Koszul grading) \cite{BGS96}. \item $\cO_\la$ is equivalent via the localization functor to a certain category of sheaves of modules over a quantization of the structure sheaf of $T^*(G/B)$ \cite{BB}. \item The center of the Yoneda algebra of $\cO_\la$ is isomorphic to $H^*(G/B; \C)$ \cite{Soe90}. \item The complexified Grothendieck group $K(\cO_\la)_\C$ is isomorphic to $H_\bT^{2d}(G/B; \C)$, and if $\mg = \mathfrak{sl}_N$, the cell filtration corresponds to the BBD filtration \cite{BBD,CG97}. \item There are two collections of derived auto-equivalences of $\cO_\la$ (shuffling and twisting) obtained by varying the central character and the Borel subalgebra \cite{AS, Irvshuf}.
-These auto-equivalences define commuting actions of the Artin braid group of $\mg$, which is the fundamental group of the quotient by the Weyl group of the complement to the Coxeter arrangement for $\fg$ \cite{AS, MOS, BBM04}. \item $\cO_\la$ is Koszul self-dual \cite{BGS96}.
+\begin{theorem} Let $\cO_{\la}$ be a regular integral block of BGG category $\cO$. \begin{enumerate} \item $\cO_\la$ is highest weight (equivalent to the representations of a quasihereditary algebra) with respect to some partial ordering of the simple objects \cite{CPS88}. \item $\cO_\la$ is Koszul (equivalent to the representations of an algebra with a Koszul grading) \cite{BGS96}. \item $\cO_\la$ is equivalent via the localization functor to a certain category of sheaves of modules over a quantization of the structure sheaf of $T^*(G/B)$ \cite{BB}. \item The center of the Yoneda algebra of $\cO_\la$ is isomorphic to $H^*(G/B; \C)$ \cite{Soe90}. \item The complexified Grothendieck group $K(\cO_\la)_\C$ is isomorphic to $H_\bT^{2d}(G/B; \C)$, and if $\mg = \mathfrak{sl}_N$, the cell filtration corresponds to the BBD filtration \cite{BBD,CG97}. \item There are two collections of derived auto-equivalences of $\cO_\la$ (shuffling and twisting).
+They define commuting actions of the Artin braid group of $\mg$, which is the fundamental group of the quotient by the Weyl group of the complement to the Coxeter arrangement for $\fg$ \cite{AS, MOS, BBM04}. \item $\cO_\la$ is Koszul self-dual \cite{BGS96}.
 The corresponding derived auto-equivalence exchanges (graded versions of) the shuffling and twisting functors \cite[6.5]{MOS}.
 The permutation of the set of simple objects induced by Koszul duality sends left cells to right cells, right cells to left cells, and two-sided cells to two-sided cells.
 It is order-reversing for the highest weight ordering of the simple objects, and also order-reversing on the set of two-sided cells. \end{enumerate} \end{theorem}

 Now we turn to the hypertoric enveloping algebra.
 This algebra, which was originally studied by Musson and Van den Bergh \cite{MvdB}, is easy to define.
 Start with the ring $\C[x_1,\partial_1,\ldots, x_n, \partial_n]$ of polynomial differential operators on $\C^n$, which is equipped with the action of an algebraic torus $T\cong (\C^\times)^n$.
 The algebra $U$ is defined to be the invariant ring with respect to a subtorus $K\subset T$.
 Inside of $U$ is the polynomial subalgebra $\bH$ generated by $x_1\partial_1, \ldots, x_n\partial_n$, which plays the role of the Cartan subalgebra.
 The role of the Borel subalgebra is played by the subalgebra $U^+ \subset U$ consisting of elements of non-negative weight for a certain action of the multiplicative group $\bT$; this subalgebra always contains $\bH$.
 We note that in our situation there is no analogue of the conjugacy of Borel subgroups; different choices of $\bT$-action result in non-isomorphic subalgebras $U^+$.